nicolasff/docker-cassandra/README.md

 This repository contains a set of scripts and configuration files to run a Cassandra cluster from [Docker](https://www.docker.io/) containers.
-The current version of this repository is configured to create a Cassandra 2.0.3 image and cluster.
+The current version of this repository is configured to create a Cassandra 1.2 or 2.0 image and cluster.

 Cassandra nodes are created with their own IP address and configured hostname: